 Rijksmuseum, also known as the National Museum, is considered a true national treasure.
 It features a vast collection of artwork and historic artifacts from the Middle Ages through to contemporary times, creating a veritable cornucopia of cultural riches.
 Its exhibits include the paintings of Rembrandt, Vermeer, Frans Hals and Jan Steen from the Netherlands' 17th-century Golden Age.
 Rembrandt's Night Watch is the museum's centerpiece.
 You'll also find works from the Middle Ages and the 18th and 19th Centuries, superb collections of silver and Delftware ceramics, old doll houses, and fantastic examples of Asian art.
 After undergoing renovation, the museum's 1885 Renaissance Revival building has been diligently restored and revamped to accommodate modern infrastructure.
 The museum building itself is a masterpiece of art and architecture, designed by Pierre Cuypers and ornamented with sculptures, paintings, tile tableaus and stained glass that allude to the nation's rich history.

 Grachtengordel, also known as the Amsterdam Canal District, is the cultural hub of Amsterdam.
-Declared a World Heritage Site by UNESCO, the network of canals dates back to the 17th Century.
-This neighborhood is also noted for its impeccable urban planning which is impeccable even after four centuries.
-A major landmark situated in this area is the Anne Frank House, which is a museum dedicated to the Jewish writer Anne Frank.
+The network of canals which date back to 17th Century - has been deemed as a World Heritage Site by UNESCO.
+This neighborhood is also noted for its impeccable urban planning, which has stayed unmarred, even after four centuries.
+A major landmark situated in this area is the Anne Frank House, which is a museum dedicated to Anne Frank - the Jewish writer.

 The story of Anne Frank is one that is known the world over; an emblematic personal account of the Holocaust that is now preserved at the Anne Frank House.
 Spurred by the German occupation of the Netherlands, and the subsequent persecution of the Jewish community, Anne went into hiding with her family on July 6, 1942.
 Over the course of two years, Anne maintained a diary detailing life in the Annex, that was eventually published by her father.
 Although there aren't many memorabilia, films and other sources, including Anne's diary, present a vivid picture of what life was like during those times.
 The museum opened on May 3, 1960, and the enormous visitors' center was constructed in the 1980s.